KevKibe/African-Whisper/DOCS/PARAMETERS.md

 Here's a short description of each argument used in the different commands:

-- **--huggingface_read_token**: Your Hugging Face authentication token for read access.
+- **--huggingface_token**: Your Hugging Face authentication token for write access.
 It allows you to download datasets and models from Hugging Face.

 - **--huggingface_push_token**: Your Hugging Face authentication token for write access.
 It's used for uploading models to your Hugging Face account.